requarks/docs-legacy/prerequisites.md

 - On **Windows**: In an elevated-priviledges command prompt: `npm install -g windows-build-tools`
 - On **macOS**: Install the `Command Line Tools` via Xcode *(Xcode -> Preferences -> Downloads)*.

+More info can be found on [node-gyp](https://github.com/nodejs/node-gyp#installation) project page, should you want to review and install the dependencies yourself.

 ## MongoDB
 MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.